Microsoft/azure-docs.pt-pt/articles/service-fabric/service-fabric-cicd-your-linux-applications-with-jenkins.md

 1. Obtenha o ID da instância de imagem do contentor.
 Pode listar todos os contentores de Docker com o comando `docker ps –a`
 1. Entre no portal do Jenkins com as seguintes etapas:

    1. Entre em um shell do Jenkins do seu host.
 Use os quatro primeiros dígitos da ID do contêiner.
-Por exemplo, se a ID do contêiner `2d24a73b5964`for, `2d24`use.
+Por exemplo, se a ID do contêiner for `2d24a73b5964`, use `2d24`.

       ```sh
       docker exec -it [first-four-digits-of-container-ID] /bin/bash